DedSecInside/TorBot/README.md

 - [ ] Social Media Integration
 - [ ] Increase anonymity
 - [x] Improve performance (Done with gotor)
+- [ ] Screenshot capture

 ### Have ideas?
-If you have new ideas which is worth implementing, mention those by creating a new issue with the title [FEATURE_REQUEST].
+If you have any ideas for new features that you believe would be valuable to implement, please share them by creating a new issue [here](https://github.com/DedSecInside/TorBot/issues/new/choose).